GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 ## Registering a game

-To access the game's metrics, the project has to be [published on gd.games](https://wiki.gdevelop.io/gdevelop5/publishing/web/).
+To access the game's metrics, the project has to be [published on gd.games](/gdevelop5/publishing/web/).
 Before publishing your game, make sure to be logged to the [GDevelop account](/gdevelop5/interface/profile) that you wish to publish.

 Once the game has been shared, the Manage section will be habilitated and accessible through the App.

-Click on the "Manage game" button to access more functionalities.
+To access game analytics, click the "Manage game" button to access more functionalities.

 ![Manage section](Manage-Games.png)